CommunityHoneyNetwork/chn-docs/docs/config.md

 # Accepting all traffic from a default route

-There are occassions where you would like for your honeypot host to accept traffic from a large network, instead of just the IP address that has been assigned to your NIC.
-In order to do this, you can use the AnyIP linux kernel feature.
+There are occasions where you would like for your honeypot host to accept traffic from a large network, instead of just the IP address that has been assigned to your NIC.
+One way to do this is to use the AnyIP linux kernel feature.
 Once traffic is being routed to your server, create a systemd service file with the contents below.
-This example uses `192.168.1.1/24` as the target network, and should be changed accordingly
+This example uses `192.168.1.1/24` as the target network you wish the host to accept traffic for, and should be changed accordingly:

 `/etc/systemd/system/anyip-hp.service`

 ```
 [Unit]
-Description=Enable AnyIP for my HP
+Description=Enable AnyIP for my Honeypots
 After=network.target

 [Service]